clearlyTHUYDOAN/ama/README.md

 And if this AMA was helpful for you, consider [sending a virtual coffee](https://www.buymeacoffee.com/clearlythuydoan) as a token of appreciation ☕❤️

+After reading this, if you still want to chat more, I do offer [30-minute 1-on-1s](https://www.buymeacoffee.com/clearlythuydoan/extras) to dive deeper.

 ## Which bootcamp did you go to?
 I went to [Brainstation](https://brainstation.io/) in Toronto 🇨🇦